 '''

 class chainer.utils.type_check.TypeInfo(shape, dtype)

-Type information of an input/gradiant array

 '''

 Type information of an input/gradient array.

 It contains type information of an array, such as the shape of array and the number of dimensions.
 This information is independent of CPU or GPU array.